June In The Vegie Patch + Greenhouse

 The garden fork stays by the leeks to make harvest easy

 Leeks are at peak perfection right now.
-The roots really hold onto the soil, so slide a fork in to loosen things up first, then hold the tops and lever them out.
+Get them up before they start to develop seed heads and a hard central stalk.
+The roots really hold onto the soil, so slide a fork in to loosen things up before levering them out.
 I cut the tops and roots while out in the garden and pop them on the compost.
 Rinsing leeks at the outside tap saves mud in the kitchen!

 Parsnips

 Parsnips are better by far after the first frost, but still lovely in frost free gardens.
-Use a tool to help lever them out of the ground – they can get really long, and in order to get them out whole, its easier to first loosen the soil.
+They can get really long, so in order to get them out whole, its easier to first loosen the soil.
 A forksta is awesome if you have one, otherwise a garden fork.

 Yams